salinelake/OpenFerro/README.md

 ## Units

 OpenFerro do not process unit conversion.
-The internal unit system is the same as the 'metal' unit system used in LAMMPS.
+The unit system is the same as the 'metal' unit system used in LAMMPS.

 mass = grams/mole